-- 8.8.
-Members attend training events and conferences to develop and maintain the relevant skills required as set out in the CIPFA Knowledge and Skills framework.
-The framework covers six key areas: - 1) Legislative and governance framework - 2) Accounting and auditing standards - 3) Procurement of financial services and relationship management

-- 4) Investment performance and risk management - 5) Financial markets and investment products knowledge - 6) Actuarial methods, standards and practices - 8.9.
-During 2021/22 Members notified officers of their attendance at the following training sessions and events:
+- 9.8 Members attend training events and conferences to develop and maintain the relevant skills required as set out in the CIPFA Knowledge and Skills framework.
+The framework covers six key areas: - 1) Legislative and governance framework - 2) Accounting and auditing standards - 3) Procurement of financial services and relationship management - 4) Investment performance and risk management - 5) Financial markets and investment products knowledge - 6) Actuarial methods, standards and practices - 9.9 Member of the Board are encouraged to complete the Pension Regulator's Toolkit.
+This is an online modular training facility which breaks the LGPS pension requirements into various pension's subject areas. - 9.10 During 2022/23 Members notified officers of their attendance at the following training sessions and events: